tyson-nw/Neosys/database/sources/SRD/SRD.md

 * Clothing, Vestments

 #### Apprentice
 You have studied under a master of a craft.
-You have [[#Specialty]] in that craft.
+You have [[#Expertise]] in that craft.
 Your pack includes:
 * Craft tools
 * Clothing, Common
 * Waterskin